Do you think you might have a problem with alcohol? We’re going to tell you the signs to look out for that point to an alcohol problem.

 AUD doesn’t present the same for everyone, and how you see AUD might be different than how someone else sees their AUD.
 A roommate or a spouse might see more or different signs than a friend or coworker.
-As such, your own perspective on whether you have a problem might differ from what someone else sees.
+Your perspective on whether you have a problem might differ from what someone else sees.

 Sometimes people with an alcohol use problem will try to hide it, but there are other signs to watch for that could be a clue that there might be a serious problem.
 Look for outward signs such as neglected relationships or risky behavior.
-A person with AUD could be making excuses to drink, such as using it to deal with stress or to relax or feel “normal.”
-They could be exhibiting signs of extreme mood swings, irritability, or becoming more distant with friends and family.
+A person with AUD could be making excuses to drink, such as using it to deal with stress, relax, or feel “normal.”
+They could be exhibiting extreme mood swings, irritability, or becoming more distant from friends and family.
 Some people try to cover up their drinking problems by drinking in private.

 Don’t Be In Denial

-Many people will try to rationalize their behaviors by blaming other people or certain circumstances for their drinking instead of holding themselves accountable for their own actions.
-In the long run, it’s better to acknowledge the problems you’ve experienced from alcohol than become defensive when your drinking patterns are brought up by others.
+Many people will try to rationalize their behaviors by blaming others or certain circumstances for their drinking instead of holding themselves accountable for their actions.
+In the long run, it’s better to acknowledge the problems you’ve experienced from alcohol than become defensive when others bring up your drinking patterns.

 Be Aware of Acute Alcohol Withdrawal Syndrome

 Many people try to quit drinking but find it harder than they initially thought.
-Alcohol changes the brain, making the process of quitting difficult, especially if you’ve been drinking in excess for some time.
-If you or your loved one has a severe case of AUD, then they shouldn’t try to detox by themselves.
+Alcohol changes the brain, making quitting difficult, especially if you’ve been drinking excessively.
+If you or your loved one has a severe case of AUD, they shouldn’t try detoxing alone.
 Those with severe alcohol addiction will most likely suffer acute alcohol withdrawal syndrome (PAWS), which can be fatal.
-In these cases, it is strongly recommended that they enter a medically supervised detox program to help manage PAWS and any other potential health concerns.
+In these cases, they are strongly recommended to enter a medically supervised detox program to help manage PAWS and other potential health concerns.